suurjaak/grepros/README.md

     --write path/to/my.bag [format=bag] [overwrite=true|false]

-Write messages to a ROS bag file, the custom `.bag` format in ROS1 or the `.db3` SQLite database format in ROS2.
+Write messages to a ROS bag file, the custom `.bag` format in ROS1, or the `.db3` SQLite database format in ROS2.
 If the bagfile already exists, it is appended to, unless specified to overwrite.

 Specifying `format=bag` is not required if the filename ends with `.bag` in ROS1 or `.db3` in ROS2.

+For writing bags in MCAP format, see the [MCAP plugin](doc/DETAIL.md#mcap).

 ### live